Igor (film): Contemporaneous reviews

-According to Rotten Tomatoes, "critics say the film is something of a Frankenstein's monster, stitching together recycled parts from Shrek and The Nightmare Before Christmas. [...]
-While the pundits say Igor has moments of Tim Burton-esque visual invention, it's a pretty mediocre affair, filled with shopworn pop-culture references and manic action but few laughs; plus, it's probably a bit too dark for the wee ones."
-It holds an approval rating of 39% based on 93 reviews; while the film holds a "mixed or average" aggregate score of 40/100 on Metacritic based on 19 reviews as of the same time.
-While The Age called Igor "a fun time-killer for kids aged tween and up;" The Austin Chronicle panned it for being uninspired in all aspects, such as animation, story, and voice acting; and The New York Post labeled it as "an excuse for a wearying parade of pop-culture references and voice cameos by celebrities," also calling its influences used more for "desperation than inspiration."
+According to Rotten Tomatoes, the film holds an approval rating of 40% based on 93 reviews, with an average rating of 4.9/10; the critical consensus reads, "With an animation style that apes Tim Burton, and a slew of cultural references that aren't clear enough to reach the crowds, Igor's patched together antics make it hard to see who the film is trying to please."
+The film holds a "mixed or average" aggregate score of 40/100 on Metacritic based on 19 reviews as of the same time.
+While The Age called Igor "a fun time-killer for kids aged tween and up", The Austin Chronicle panned it for being uninspired in all aspects, such as animation, story and voice acting.

-Many criticisms were pointed towards the story, mainly that it was very unclear in messages, form, and age appeal.
+Many criticisms were pointed towards the story, mainly that it was very unclear in messages, form and age appeal.
 According to The New York Times, "Kiddies [...] will be undiverted by the humdrum animation and a palette that mirrors the film's moral and meteorological gloom.
 Neither will they respond to a script (by Chris McKenna) that seems more focused on tickling movie-savvy adults [...]
 'Igor' leaves us unmoved by its vertically challenged hero."
 Exclaim! summarized, " the journey is sloppy and uneven, with technical fouls aplenty. [...]
 It is difficult to determine what audience might have an appreciation for this, as the material will prove too dark for many youngsters and too insipid for elders."
 Slant Magazine writer Nick Schager concluded that it "feels chintzy and imitative, with kids unlikely to be seriously captivated by its bland hero and viewers over the age of five ultimately apt to relate only to Scamper (Steve Buscemi), an immortal rabbit desperate to commit suicide."
 Dark Horizons writer Garth Franklin wrote that its content was too little in amount for a full-length film.
 Some reviewers were turned off by its pacing; Franklin noted that its "characters run around in a manic rush and yet there's little 'action' to speak of," while Robert Abele of Los Angeles Times wrote the pacing issues came in its editing, camera movements, and line deliveries.